Save the SMRT UPDATED

 At the September 8 La Crosse County Board planning meeting, the County Administrator recommended ending the four-county Scenic Mississippi Regional Transit service at the end of 2025 citing low ridership and a budget deficit.

-See below for all public input opportunities, but November 6 is the most important!
-Speaking time will probably be limited to two or three minutes, so consider writing out the top two or three points that illustrate why the SMRT is important to you.
+See below for details.
+Speaking time will be limited to two minutes, so consider writing out the top two or three points that illustrate why the SMRT is important to you.

 (full board will be there)